Grab a Slice at One of These New Orleans Pizza Shops

 Cheesy, greasy slices to satisfy late-night munchies

 You know that saying about how there’s no such thing as bad sex or bad pizza?
 Well, file Vieux Carre Pizza in the same inadvisable-but-irresistible category as that one-night stand you met at Snake and Jake’s.
 You can grab pizza by the slice or whole pie until 4:30am on weekends (3am weekdays) at this casual French Quarter spot.
-Basic toppings range from pepperoni to chicken pesto, and the crust is Pizza Hut-thick, but you could do far, far worse when it comes to drunk food.
+Basic toppings range from pepperoni to chicken pesto, and the crust is Pizza Hut-thick.
+But you could do far worse when it comes to drunk food.

 Homegrown pizza joint with dim lighting and cozy booth seating